Xactimate, Insurance Gaps, and the Wildfire Rebuild

 • Custom cabinetry may be priced as stock millwork.

-• Solid hardwood might be coded as laminate.
+• Solid hardwood coded as laminate.

 Documentation Drives Outcomes